relentless/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 	    | "Ted" -> "Oh, it's you.."
 	    | x -> "Hello " + x

-Pattern matching can be done directly on arguments:

-	let fst' (x, _) = x

 Collections
 -----------
 ### Lists
 A *list* is an immutable collection of elements of the same type.